jreeder/avoplot/doc/source/installation.rst

 Windows
 -------

-Download the Windows installer program from the downloads page (linked from `here <http://avoplot.googlecode.com>`_) and run it.
+Download the Windows installer program from the `downloads <http://dx.doi.org/10.6084/m9.figshare.757683>`_ page and run it.
 The main AvoPlot program (AvoPlot.py) will be installed into the "Scripts" folder of your Python installation and a Start menu entry should be created for it.

 OS X
 ----